ruivieira/blog/content/containerised-streaming-data-generation.md

 ### Examples

-We will look at two separate examples, one that creates a stream of simulated stock prices and one that generates fake IP addresses.
+We will look at two separate examples, one that creates a stream of simulated stock prices and one that generates a fake HTTP log.

 We assume we want to simulate a stream of per-day stock prices for 3 different companies, each with different characteristics.
 In this case, we will model the following: